yoon307/DIG/README.md

 # 1.Prerequisite
 ## 1.1 Environment
-* Tested on Ubuntu 20.04, with Python 3.9, PyTorch 1.8.2, CUDA 11.7, multi gpus(two for pascal, four for coco) - Nvidia RTX 3090.
+* Tested on Ubuntu 20.04, with Python 3.9, PyTorch 1.8.2, CUDA 11.7, multi gpus(one for pascal, two for coco) - Nvidia RTX 3090.

 * You can create conda environment with the provided yaml file.
 ```